cantin-ortiz/molecular-atlas/README.md

 This script performs the clustering based on the normalized expression matrix generated previously ([download](https://www.molecularatlas.org/data-to-download/processed_data/expr_normalized_table.tsv.gz)).

 ### 04-DEA
-These scripts can be run to perform of a Differential Expression Analysis (DEA).
+These scripts can be run to perform a Differential Expression Analysis (DEA).

 ### Figures
 Figures were generated using many intermediary data files ([download](https://www.molecularatlas.org/data-to-download/intermediary_data/figures.zip)).
-In order to render the figures, make sure to source the script 'includes.R' from the bin directory.
+In order to render the figures, you must also download the bin directory and upload the two first lines of the script ‘includes.R’:
+- path.bin (string): the absolute path to the bin directory
+- path.matrices (string): the absolute path to the figures data folder (unzipped)

+Before executing a figure script, make sure to run 'includes.R' from the bin.
 It will load many functions required for plotting.
-You must update the two variables defined in the two first lines of includes.R : path.bin should be a string with the absolute path to the bin directory, path.matrices a string with the absolute path to the previously downloaded folder containing all the figures data.